mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/manage-payment-methods.en.md

 # Manage payment methods

-Payment Brick allows integration with multiple payment methods.
-To do so, adjust the accepted payment methods in Brick's customizations.
-To not include the payment method of a certain type, remove it from the `paymentMethods` object.
+Payment Brick allows integration with multiple payment methods and, to do so, adjust the accepted payment methods in Brick's customizations.

+> To not include the payment method of a certain type, remove it from the `paymentMethods` object.

 ```Javascript
 const settings = {